aineko-dev/aineko/docs/contributing_docs.md

 ## Run lint

-Once you're happy with your changes, run our linters to keep any additional code stylistically consistent.
+Once you're happy with your changes, run the linters to keep any additional code stylistically consistent.

 :
     ```bash
     $ make lint
+    $ make lint-docs
     ```

-## Push, make a PR and see you on GitHub.
+## Push, make a pull request and see you on GitHub

 ??? question "How to make a PR?"